jesababon/express-full-crud/readme.md

 module.exports = Book
 ```

-#### Part 5 - Confrim Everything Works
+#### Part 5 - Confirm Everything Works

 Let's put the finishing touches on this To Do app and confirm everything works.

-* Make sure there is something in your `tasks` table so that we can test our To Do app
+* Make sure there is something in your `tasks` table so that we can test our To Do app.
 * Update your `server.js` to `require` the `Task` model and pass data to the view

 Example with Books:
 ``` js
 const Book = require('./models/Book')